Present:

 Background:

 I am a textile archaeologist specialising in early medieval embroidery.
 A professional embroiderer with a background in Archaeology and textiles, I originally trained at the Royal School of Needlework, Hampton Court Palace, on their three year embroidery apprenticeship.
 I am also a qualified teacher with 10 years experience, 9 of which include being Head of a Design Technology Department.
 My academic background includes a BA Honours degree in Archaeology from the University of Newcastle-upon-Tyne, and a PhD in Anglo-Saxon Studies (University of Manchester).
+In May 2024 I completed a three-year post as a post-doctoral researcher on the Unwrapping the Galloway Hoard.
+This was an AHRC funded project jointly run by National Museums Scotland and the University of Glasgow.

 My PhD Research, titled ‘Embroidery and its context in the British Isles and Ireland during the early medieval period (AD 450-1100)’, has led to me being interviewed on various news and TV programs and in newspapers.